ApothecaryMark/purplehat/_posts/2024-06-08-inclusion-careers-and-coaching-an-event-with-the-senegalese-association-of-manchester.md

 title: >-
   Inclusion, Careers and Coaching: An Event with the Senegalese Association of Manchester
+img: '{{site.baseurl}}/img/senegalesesociety.jpg'
+alt: Logo of the Senegalese Association of Manchester
 ---
 Today, I travelled with my companion to Manchester to speak to the [Senegalese Association of Lancaster](https://manchestercommunitycentral.org/contacts/view/269614 "Contact Information") at an event about education and careers.